My 100 Pound Weight Loss Journey: Healthy Food At Its Core

 On April 27th of last year, I decided my life needed to change.
 I was obese, unhealthy, had high blood pressure and my mental health was suffering for this.
 I knew that I needed to make a change and I had to make it quickly.
 But where to start?
 For me this was simple: my diet.

 The pictures above were taken roughly nine months apart from each other.
 When I took the one on the left I was just about to participate in the Race Around the Bay with my sister.
 Looking back at it now, I am still in shock at that picture – I never realized how big I was.
 I knew I fell in the obese category but I still thought I was okay.
 Mentally, I did not see that girl in the picture.
 But my weight was affecting other aspects of my life: playing with my kids, going on rides with my family, am I going to fit in that chair and the constant worrying about whether my clothes would fit.

 When I started my weight loss journey, the first and most important aspect of my life that I changed was my diet.
 When people ask me even today how I did it, I always tell them that diet was the number one contributor to my weight loss.
 Now when I say diet, I don’t mean that I followed a fad diet – I mean that I ate smarter, made myself accountable and stopped beating myself up for poor choices.
-I substituted unhealthy choices for healthier choices and learned more about nutrition.
+After coming across the Dietprobe site, I realised I needed to substitute unhealthy choices for healthier choices and learned more about nutrition.
 While I knew the basics, I was by far no expert and meeting with several dietitians really helped me to examine the choices I was making and how to make better choices.